VAIJ-TEJAS/Articles/Flask Framework/draft1.md

 		users = {1: {'id': 1, 'username': 'Har2y', 'password': 'harrypass', 'roles': ['admin']},
 		    2: {'id': 2, 'username': 'Amelia', 'password': 'bedeliamy', 'roles': []},}
 	The secret key is needed to enable session cookies and for security.
 We have created two sample users, `Har2y` (admin), and `Amelia`.
-- Next, create and initialize instances to enable authentication and RBAC:
+- Create and initialize instances to enable authentication and RBAC:

 		login_manager = LoginManager()
 		login_manager.init_app(app)
 		login_manager.login_view = 'login'
 		principals = Principal(app)
-- Create a class that inherits `UserMixin` to provide default implementation to methods like `is_authenticated` (checks if the user is authenticated), `is_active` (checks if an account is active), etc. and give it attributes:
+- Create a class that inherits `UserMixin` to provide default implementation to methods like `is_authenticated` (checks if the user is authenticated), `is_active` (checks if an account is active), etc. and define attributes:

 		class User(UserMixin):
 		    def __init__(self, user_data):